holgerk/jsonlv/README.md

 ### Filter View

-The filter view is the left panel of the turbo-tail frontend UI.
+The filter view is the left panel of the jsonlv frontend UI.
 Here’s how it works and what it looks like:

 - **One filter box per JSON property:**
   For every property found in the incoming JSON logs (including nested properties, which are shown in dot notation like `context.bindings.userId`), a filter box is displayed.